Key takeaways

 Why so many parents choose Guardian dental plans

-With more than 138,000 providers nationwide, Guardian offers one of the largest networks around, making it easier for caregivers to find a nearby network dentist.
-Most plans pay all or most of the charge for checkups and cleanings—so there's no reason not to take advantage of regular services that can be so important to both oral and overall health.
-With average network discounts of 40% the whole family can save on procedures and treatments.
+With more than 130,000 providers nationwide, Guardian offers one of the largest networks around, helping make it easier for caregivers to find a nearby network dentist.
+Most dental insurance plans pay all or most of the charge for checkups and cleanings—so there's no reason not to take advantage of regular dental services that can be so important to both oral and overall health.
+With average network discounts of 43% the whole family can save on procedures and treatments.

 Plus, plan innovations put quality care in even easier reach.
 For example, Guardian Early Smiles® provides 100% in-network coverage on preventive, basic, and major care for children ages 12 and under.
 And Guardian Diminishing Deductible® reduces your deductible for all covered family members each year until it reaches $0 after three years.